Digital Accessibility

 - All users benefit

-The policy relies on shared responsibility.
+Compliance with the campus digital accessibility policy and federal requirements relies on shared responsibility.
 As a large, decentralized institution, it's up to all of us to follow good digital accessibility practices.

 What Content is Affected by the Digital Accessibility Policy?